adu-web3/exocore-contracts-new/docs/reward-vault.md

 ## 9. Future Considerations

-9.1.
-Emergency Withdrawal: Consider an emergency withdrawal function for unclaimed rewards, accessible only by governance in case of critical issues.
+9.1. **Emergency Withdrawal**: Consider an emergency withdrawal function for unclaimed rewards, accessible only by governance in case of critical issues.

-9.2.
-AVS Reward Tracking: While the current implementation tracks locked rewards per token (not per AVS), historical deposit data can be derived from `RewardDeposited` events if per-AVS analytics are needed.
+9.2. **AVS Reward Tracking**: While the current implementation tracks locked rewards per token (not per AVS), historical deposit data can be derived from `RewardDeposited` events if per-AVS analytics are needed.

-9.3.
-Multiple Reward Vaults: While currently a single Reward Vault is deployed, the beacon proxy pattern allows for easy deployment of multiple Reward Vaults if needed in the future, all sharing the same implementation but with separate storage.
+9.3. **Multiple Reward Vaults**: While currently a single Reward Vault is deployed per client chain, the beacon proxy pattern allows for easy deployment of multiple RewardVault instances (e.g., per reward asset or per AVS), each with its own storage but shared implementation.

+9.4. **Generic Cross-Chain Rewards**: As described in §4.4, future iterations may:
+   - Add `rewardAssetChainLzID` / `assetAddress` / `recipient` parameters to client-chain claim APIs to support explicit cross-chain reward destinations.
+   - Introduce Imuachain-native reward recipients and push-based unlock flows from `ImuachainGateway` to arbitrary client chains, enabling stakers on one chain to receive rewards on different chains.